yaswanthteja/Hamoye_Data_Science_Internship/README.md

 ## Data Science
 The data science track includes multiple carefully crafted courses.
+These include
-These include (i) Introduction to Python for Machine Learning,Regression in Machine Learning, Classification in Machine Learning, Neural Network, Image Recognition and Object Detection, Practical Time Series Analysis and a capstone project.
+1. Introduction to Python for Machine Learning,Regression in Machine Learning, Classification in Machine Learning, Neural Network, Image Recognition and Object Detection, Practical Time Series Analysis and a capstone project.